-The large and complex software projects use some sort of coding standards and guidelines.
-These guidelines establish the ground rules that are to be followed while writing software.
+Large and complex software projects use various coding standards and guidelines.
+These guidelines establish the ground rules that must be followed while writing software.
+Usually, they determine:

 b) Which language feature should or should not be used?

 In order to be effective, the set of rules has to be small and must be specific enough that it can be easily understood and remembered.

 The world’s top programmers working at NASA follow a set of guidelines for developing safety-critical code.
 In fact, many agencies, including NASA’s Jet Propulsion Laboratory (JPL), focus on code written in C programming language.
 This is because there is extensive tool support for this language, such as logic model extractors, debuggers, stable compiler, strong source code analyzers, and metrics tools.

 In critical cases, it becomes necessary to apply these rules, especially where human life may depend on its correctness and efficiency.
 For instance, software programs used to control airplanes, spacecraft, or nuclear power plants.

 But do you know what standards space agencies use to operate their machines?
 Below, we have listed NASA’s 10 coding rules laid by JPL lead scientist Gerard J. Holzmann.
 They all primarily focus on security parameters, and you could apply them to other programming languages as well.

 Write programs with very simple control flow constructs – Do not use setjmp or longjmp constructs, goto statements, and direct or indirect recursion.

 Reason: Simple control flow results in improved code clarity and stronger capabilities for verification.
 Without recursion, there will be no cyclic function call graph.
 Thus, all executions that are supposed to be bounded remains actually bounded.